feathersjs/docs/getting-started/user-management.md

 };
 ```

-That's it for authentication.
+That's it for authentication!
 We now have a home, login and signup page.
-We can sign up as a new user and log in with that signup information.
+We can sign up as a new user and log in with their email and password.
 In the [next section](formatting-and-hooks.md) we will look at creating new messages and adding additional information to them using the authenticated user information.